 The MBB firms have earned their level or respect and prestige in the consulting industry for a variety of reasons.
 These include:

-- Higher Project Fees – MBB charge clients the highest fees in the market (for a strategy project, this is $500K/month for a team of 6, plus 20% travel)
+- Higher Project Fees – MBB charge clients the highest fees in the market (for a strategy project, this is ~$500K/month for a team of 6, plus 20% on top of that for travel).

-- Compensation – MBB firms pay the highest compensation as they compete with Wall Street, Silicon Valley, and other consulting firms for top talent
+- Compensation – MBB firms pay the highest compensation in the industry as they compete with Wall Street, Silicon Valley, and other consulting firms for top talent.

 All these factors combine to make the MBB firms the most influential consulting companies in the world.
 Read on to learn about the unique aspects of each firm.